YuMan-Tam/deep-hedging/README.md

 # Deep Hedging Demo

-Python code to replicate the Deep Hedging paper by Buehler et al (2019, Quantitative Finance).

-For first-time user, please use the Colab version.
+This code uses neural networks for derivative hedging by applying the methodlogy from the paper "Deep Hedging" (Buehler, et al, Quantitative Finance, 2019).